Looking for an Xbox series X? Here’s where to get one today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: Currys and Game restocks are now available
+Xbox series X stock - live: Amazon restocks Microsoft’s console this morning – here’s how to get one

-Follow along for live restock alerts and updates from AO, Microsoft and Argos
+Follow along for live restock alerts and updates from Very, John Lewis and Smyths Toys

-Update: Xbox series X bundles are available at Currys and Game, while Xbox All Access is available at Asda and Smyths Toys.
-Read on for more details.

-More than full year after launch, the Xbox series X shortage is still ongoing.
-Supplies of Microsoft’s newest console have been constrained by production bottlenecks stemming from the global pandemic, and despite the general availability of the all-inclusive Xbox All Access scheme – the pay monthly alternative to paying £449 for the console – the console itself is tricky to find in stock in the UK.
+Xbox series X stock has been constrained by production bottlenecks stemming from the global pandemic, and despite the general availability of the Xbox All Access scheme – the pay monthly alternative to paying £449 for the console – the console itself is still difficult to reliably find in stock in the UK.

 That’s why we launched our Xbox stock tracking liveblog, where we track every UK stockist at once to bring you live stock alerts as they happen.

-Note: Update: The Xbox series X is in stock at Amazon.
-Read on for more details.